prashn64/focus-repro-wormhole/README.md

 #### Steps:

 1. Open Chrome on iOS
+2. Open http://prashn64.github.io/focus-repro-wormhole/ or your local server
-2. Click on the input
+3. Click on the input
-3. Type a character
+4. Type a character

 Expected: Focus retains on input